 In order to set all clocks to the same time at a nanosecond level there must be some agency in charge of deciding what time it is, and there must be mechanisms for distributing that time from the time producers to the time consumers.
 Radio broadcasts of time signals have long been the most common mechanism, and consumers do not have much choice about how they get their time.

 The plot below shows the kinds of time which have been used internally by physicists and astronomers along with the kinds of time which have been available to the general public.

 Prior to the era of coordination every agency responsible for broadcasts of time signals reset its clock as needed in order to keep the broadcasts in agreement with earth rotation.
 From the beginning it had been inconceivable that the radio broadcasts could be allowed to differ significantly from earth rotation.
 The following plot shows the behavior of time signals broadcast by the US NBS which made 29 leaps during 3 years.
 In constrast with the plot above where flat means uniform, the following plot shows UT2 as flat, and atomic time as slanted curves with leaps.

-The US and UK agreed to coordinate their broadcasts of time signals in 1959 August, and coordination began on 1960-01-01.
+The US and UK agreed to coordinate their broadcasts of time signals in 1959 August, and coordination began early in 1960.
 Prior to that date these sorts of steps or leaps were inserted regularly into all time scales, and each national agency responsible for broadcasts of time signals added steps of different sizes at different times.
 Prior to atomic chronometers there was no easy way to make a record of the steps or a plot like this because there was no chronometer more stable than the earth.